CIS565-Fall-2014/Project4-Rasterizer/README.md

 Different Shading mode
 -------------------------------------------------------------------------------
 * Points
+This is done after fragment shader, by selecting visible vertex from "vbo".
+When including points raster, the time consumption increases by similar amount of time used in vertex shader.
 ![](FinalImgs/cow_point_raster.png)
 * Lines
+This is done after in rasterization, by determining whether current fragment is on the edges of the triangle face.
+When including lines raster, the time consumption increases by a significant amount.
+This is because the line raster lines in the body of naive scanline, which needs to be parallelized.
 ![](FinalImgs/cube_line_raster.png)
 * normal based shading
 ![](FinalImgs/cow_shade_by_normal.png)
 * face orientation shading (Correct color interpolation between points on a primitive)
 ![](FinalImgs/bunny_vertex_shade.png)
 * diffuse shading
 ![](FinalImgs/cow_diffuse_shade.png)
 * blinn shading
 ![](FinalImgs/cow_blinn_shade.png)
-* texture map (WITH texture filtering and perspective correct texture coordinates) Reading a texture image is completed with the support of "FreeImage".
+* texture map (WITH texture filtering and perspective correct texture coordinates)
+Reading a texture image is completed with the support of "FreeImage".
 TODO, the perspectively correct texture map is not finished yet.